gloinul/draft-westerlund-tsvwg-sctp-dtls-handshake/draft-westerlund-tsvwg-sctp-dtls-handshake.md

 DCI counter = 0, which implies a DCI field value of 0, for the initial DTLS connection.
 The DTLS handshake messages are transmitted from this endpoint to the peer using SCTP User message {{dtls-user-message}}
-with the PPID value set to DTLS-SCTP
+with the PPID value set to DTLS Chunk Key-Management Messages
 {{I-D.westerlund-tsvwg-sctp-dtls-chunk}}.
 Note that in case of SCTP association restart, the negotiation of the new Traffic DTLS connection SHALL still use a new Traffic DCI counter = 0 as the restarting